Web Analytics Made Easy - StatCounter

 Good and failed HVAC capacitors shown side by side

-Good and failed parts
+Good and failed capacitors

 Ratings and terminals

-HVAC motor and capacitor parts during repair
+Condenser fan motor and capacitor parts during repair

 Motor connection